 La Malinche (Matlalcuéyatl) hiking guide: best volcano climbs in Mexico

-Straddling the border between Puebla and Tlaxcala in one of central Mexico’s most beautiful national parks, La Malinche is a dormant volcano named for the local Nahua woman who was sold to Hernán Cortés to act as interpreter and intermediary during the Spanish Conquest of the Aztec Empire.
+Straddling the border between Puebla and Tlaxcala in one of central Mexico’s most beautiful national parks, La Malinche is a dormant volcano named for the local Nahua woman who acted as interpreter to Hernán Cortés during the Spanish Conquest of the Aztec Empire.
 Although many view her as a traitor, history remembers her as a strong woman who did her best to survive during shifting times— and this soaring volcano is honoured by her name!

 Through shaded forests, up dark volcanic slopes, and finally scrambling to the summit of Mexico’s 6th highest mountain, you’ll be treated to views of volcanos in every direction at a breezy 4,461m.
 This post describes everything you need to know about climbing La Malinche (Matlalcuéyatl) without a guide, including difficulty, entrance fees, a detailed route description, essential gear & more!

-For a complete Mexican volcano itinerary that includes the acclimatisation my friends and I followed to successfully summit Pico de Orizaba, Iztaccíhuatl, Nevado de Toluca & La Malinche (Mexico’s 1st, 3rd, 4th & 6th highest mountains), check out this post: COMING SOON
+For a complete itinerary that includes Pico de Orizaba, Iztaccíhuatl, Nevado de Toluca & La Malinche (Mexico’s 1st, 3rd, 4th & 6th highest mountains), check out this post: 2-week Mexico volcanoes itinerary

 La Malinche hiking stats